 A Comfortable Flight.

 We arrived in Toronto after a pleasant flight in Business Class – thanks to my Brother-in-Law who blagged that.
-He asked without us knowing at the check in desk if there was any free space up front.
-After retrieving our bags from baggage claim we used a taxi to our hotel to start our adventure.
+He asked without us knowing at the busy check in desk if there was any free space up front.
+After retrieving our bags from crowded baggage claim, we used a taxi to our hotel to start our adventure.